The Solid Protocol

 status code.
 Server MUST exclude the DELETE

-method in the HTTP response header Allow
+method in the field value of the Allow

-in response to requests [RFC7231].
+header field, in response to requests to these resources [RFC9110].
 [Source]

 When a contained resource is deleted, the server MUST also delete the associated auxiliary resources (see the Auxiliary Resources section).